 “When I started immunotherapy at Sloan that spring, the doctors were so optimistic I wouldn’t be dead in a month, I started to slowly unwind from expecting to die,” he says, his eyes twinkling.
 “And it’s been uphill from there.”

 After successfully participating in Memorial Sloan Kettering’s two-drug trial for two years, Barry was deemed the poster child for immunotherapy by his doctors.
-Today he continues to take only of the two medications originally administered during the study, a drug traditionally used to treat melanoma.
+Today he continues to take only one of the two medications originally administered during the study, a drug traditionally used to treat melanoma.

 I ask Goldensohn how was it returning to Austin last year, given it was the city where this all started.